 Presence means withdrawing part of one’s self in order that the other can fill in the space created by that self-withdrawal.
 Attentive presence is real hospitality, the sort of hospitality that allows the other to enter and be healed of the wounds of isolation and loneliness.
 It is a hospitality that is unconditional and total.

-Hospitality is a virtue, a strength of soul that perdures through all of ones life.
-It cuts through any categorization of others.
+Hospitality is a virtue, a strength of soul that should perdure through all of one’s life.
+It cuts through any categorizations of others.
 Just as religion is not merely a part of one’s life but rather one’s life is a part of religion, so also presence and hospitality are states of mind that should be found in all of our relationships with others.
 Sometimes we think of hospitality as a virtue that we will haul out of storage only when we have to endure the presence of another.
 We sort of offer it up to God as a cross we must carry when we are obliged to deal with a person whom we consider to be unpleasant.
 Genuine discipleship helps us overcome that sort of categorization because through discipleship we develop a mental habit of always trying, like Abraham, to discern the hand of God working throughout the whole of our lives.
-We are always talking and listening in the presence of the Lord, trying to see Him in the mysterious strangers who come into our lives, trying like Mary to be receptive without conditions and without any attempt to meet our requirements hidden within us.
+We should always be talking and listening in the presence of the Lord, trying to see Him in the mysterious strangers who come into our lives, trying like Mary to be receptive without conditions and without any attempt to meet our requirements hidden within us.